Frequently Asked Questions

 What is conditional acceptance?

-You must complete all prerequisites and coursework by the end of Murray State University’s Spring 2018 semester, must meet GPA requirements, be accepted by Murray State Graduate School, and have all additional documentation submitted prior to beginning graduate coursework.
+You must complete all prerequisites and coursework by the end of Murray State University’s Spring 2019 semester, must meet GPA requirements, be accepted by Murray State Graduate School (you will be notified when to apply to the Graduate School), and have all additional documentation submitted prior to beginning graduate coursework.

 What if I’m not accepted?